What is Eyelid Surgery?

 - The eye area will generally be bruised and swollen up to two weeks after surgery.
 The eyelids may be stiff and sensitive during this period.
 Patients will not be able to wear contact lenses during this time.

 - Patients should keep their head elevated and periodically place cold compresses on their eyes.
-Nikko may prescribe antibiotic eye drops for the first several days following surgery
+Nikko may prescribe antibiotic eye drops for a period following surgery

-- Make-up can be applied after a few days when the sutures have been removed and Dr. Nikko has reviewed the area.
+- Make-up can be applied after the sutures have been removed and Dr. Nikko has reviewed the area.
 The resulting hairline scars which follow the natural contour of the eyelids tend to fade in about two months.

 After eyelid surgery patients have a softer, more natural, and more youthful appearance to their faces.
 Dr. Nikko has been performing eyelid surgery in Houston for over 15 years and wants to help you look as young as you feel.
 Cosmetic surgery is not covered by insurance; patients are responsible for their eyelid surgery procedure.
 Financing for cosmetic procedures is available, click here for more information on financing your eyelid surgery.